-Six killed in Peru in clashes between military and Shining Path rebel group
+Six killed in Peru in clash between military and Shining Path rebel group

 Remnants of the Maoist rebel group once focused on overthrowing the government have turned to drug trafficking.